Quick Answer

 - Selecting a single method when the situation called for several is a process failure that the fairness committee should catch.
 Triangulation across comparable companies, precedent transactions, and discounted cash flow is the practical default for most M&A opinions.

-The conclusion in the opinion letter ("the consideration is fair, from a financial point of view") must rest on a substantial basis: analyses sufficient to support that conclusion.
+The conclusion in the opinion letter ("the consideration is fair, from a financial point of view") rests on the analyses the deal team performed and the fairness committee reviewed.
+It should be enough competent work to support that conclusion.

 A few things the standard does not require: